lukesmurray/bootstrap/.github/README.md

 - terminal
   - kitty terminal (for speed and battery life)
   - replication of a bunch of tmux features with `ctrl+a` as a prefix
-- quake style drop down applications
+- quake style drop down applications using phoenix
   - like iterm but for everything
 - gpg and ssh key generation
   - no more fiddling around, just hit yes and upload to github 🚀